Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/keywords/README.md

 ## 1) abstract

 abstract keyword is used to implement the abstraction in java.
 A method which doesn’t have method definition must be declared as abstract and the class containing it must be declared as abstract.
 You can’t instantiate abstract classes.
 Abstract methods must be implemented in the sub classes.
 You can’t use abstract keyword with variables and constructors.
-[See more]

 ```java
 abstract class AbstractClass